- <div

 All programs completed through the Grace Elizabeth Groner Foundation are considered service-learning opportunities.
-These opportunities are with GEGF-approved, nonprofit organizations and are divided into two categories: unfunded service and funded service.
+These opportunities are with GEGF-approved, nonprofit organizations.

-Unfunded service-learning opportunities are typically completed with a nonprofit organization in the Lake County community.
+Local service-learning opportunities are completed with a nonprofit organization in the Lake County community.
 The Foundation has connections with numerous organizations throughout the local area to help with the opportunity matching process.
 Students spend three to six hours a week volunteering at their site under a designated site supervisor.

 Prior to beginning an opportunity, the student and Director will discuss the student’s interests and career goals and identify potential placements.
-The GEGF also stresses that many “soft skills” learned through committed service can be transferred into any professional position.
-After a potential placement is identified, the student and Director will meet with the site supervisors.
+The GEGF also believes that “soft skills” learned through committed service can be transferred into any professional position.
+After a potential placement is identified, the student and Director will meet with the site supervisor.
 If both the supervisor and the student agree the opportunity will be beneficial to both parties, the student will begin their service.

 National and International are offered by recommendation and/or invitation only; however, students are always welcome into the office to discuss potential opportunities.

-All Groner Recipients are expected to complete two semesters of approved, unfunded community service through the GEGF before beginning a funded program; however, the arrangement of opportunities is made at the discretion of the Director and Trustees.
+All Groner Recipients are expected to complete two semesters of approved, local community service through the GEGF before being considered for a national or international program; however, the arrangement of opportunities is made at the discretion of the Director and Trustees.

 The GEGF does not fund Lake Forest College tuition, for-credit programs or for-profit opportunities.

 Potential Opportunity Sites

-To learn more about local, national and global opportunities, please contact the GEGF Director.
+To learn more about local, national and international opportunities, please contact the GEGF Director.

 Personal & Professional Development Workshops